Professional brand and networking Mastering LinkedIn

 How do I tag people without making my reach worse?

-The best way to tag is to make it really meaningful.
+The best way to tag is to make it meaningful.

 Can tagging too many people get my account restricted?